Lessons From Lucy & Friends:

 Lesson From Fox

 Even though we live in the suburbs of Washington, DC we are blessed with many wild beings.
 I never know who might show up from day to day.
 There is a fox family that used to have a den right on the edge of our property but they moved.
 Several different red foxes still visit our bird feeder along with deer, squirrels, chipmunks and of course birds.
-Early this morning one was right outside the window and then poof!
+Early one morning I saw one was right outside the window and then poof!
 She was gone.
 Most likely hunting her breakfast.

 - Be alert and use all of your senses to instantly assess every moment and situation.